haocloo/CAT201-Project-G13/README.md

 3. Run the project

-- Enable apache and mysql, navigate to `http://localhost/phpmyadmin/`
+- Start apache and mysql via XAMPP, navigate to `http://localhost/phpmyadmin/` to view restaurant table

-1. Create a new database called `restaurant`
-2. Create table employee with 5 columns
-   ...

 - Run this command in vscode terminal